Kynren: History

+In February 2024, Anna Warnecke, previously Director of Cavalry, became the new 11Arches CEO with Anne-Isabelle Daulon leaving the charity.
+2024 also marked Kynren's best audience levels since opening in 2016, with over 44,000 tickets sold.

+In 2025, 11Arches announced the opening of a new day-time historical theme park offering for the 2026 season called Kynren: The Storied Lands.
+2025 also marks Kynren’s tenth anniversary season.

+Kynren: An Epic Tale of England

+Kynren: An Epic Tale of England is a live action, volunteer run night show telling 2000 years of English history.

 Plot

-Kynren is Narrated by Arthur, a fictional ten year old boy who travels back in time to witness pivotal moments in the history of the British Isles.The show does have a soft focus on the North East of England.
+Kynren: An Epic Tale of England is narrated by Arthur, a fictional ten-year-old boy who travels back in time to witness pivotal moments in the history of the British Isles.
+The show does have a soft focus on the North East of England.

 The opening scene echoes an event that really did take place in the 1880s, when a young cleric’s exuberant kick ultimately led to the Bishop banishing football in the Castle grounds.
 This prompted the birth of ‘The Blues’ – Bishop Auckland FC – the most successful amateur football club of all time.
 By passing through the Gatehouse of Time, the young Arthur is able to journey through history.
 The Gatehouse on the Kynren stage is a replica of the Robinson Arch which marks the formal entrance to the grounds of Auckland Castle.
 Arthur then travels through time exploring and seeing different important aspects of British History.